quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 remote peer).
 This is reflected in the "owner" field.
 As such, this field MUST be correct for all settings included a single event instance.
 If you need to log settings from two sides, you MUST emit two separate event instances.

+In the case of connection resumption and 0-RTT, some of the server's parameters are stored up-front at the client and used for the initial connection startup.
+They are later updated with the server's reply.
+In these cases, these parameters are logged twice: once at the very start of the connection and once when the updated parameters become available.

 Data: